qandrew/website_v3/posts/coast-ride.md

 - Day 2: Monterrey to Morro Bay via Big Sur.
 122 miles, 8000ft.
 - Day 3: Morro Bay to Santa Barbara.
 128 miles, 5200ft.

-This ride also traces a plot line from [The Graduate](https://en.wikipedia.org/wiki/The_Graduate), one of my favorite movies.
+This ride also traces a plot line from [The Graduate](https://en.wikipedia.org/wiki/The_Graduate), one of my favorite movies (I won't go further into this lest I provide spoilers 😉).

 ### Logistics